NEO Personality Inventory

 How to Prepare for the NEO Personality Inventory

-While the NEO Personality Inventory does not come with an outright pass/fail result, it has been observed across many sittings of this examination and the resulting decisions taken by employers that there are certain strategies which are favorable when taking the exam.
+While the NEO Personality Inventory does not come with an outright pass/fail result, it has been observed across many sittings of this examination and the resulting decisions taken by employers that there are certain strategies that are favorable when taking the exam.
 The test is intended to assess the candidate’s personality traits – by understanding the questions and exactly what they reflect a candidate can more accurately showcase the positive elements of their own personality which are considered by employers to be desirable.
 Prepterminal’s comprehensive NEO Personality Test course provides you with the resources and know-how to present yourself accurately and favorably to prospective employers, getting you one step closer to that dream job.